-Increasing migration flows: an opportunity but also a challenge
+Increasing migration flows: opportunity and challenge

 An increase in migration has reinforced the European active working population.
 Migration is also changing the multiethnic, multicultural and multilinguistic social character, which needs to be borne in mind when considering CD prevention and control policies.